Charlotte, North Carolina: Economy

-The Charlotte Center city has seen remarkable growth over the last decade.
+Charlotte has seen a major construction boom in recent years.
+Zillow identified the city as the "hottest housing market" in 2023.
 Numerous residential units continue to be built uptown, including over 20 skyscrapers under construction, recently completed, or in the planning stage.
 Many new restaurants, bars and clubs now operate in the Uptown area.
 Several projects are transforming the Midtown Charlotte/Elizabeth area.
+Population increases has also brought about gentrification in the city, particularly in predominantly African-American neighborhoods such as Biddleville and Cherry.

 In 2013, Forbes named Charlotte among its list of Best Places for Business and Careers.
 Charlotte was listed as the 20th largest city in the US, and the 60th fastest growing city in the US between 2000 and 2008.